MinaFoundation/Core-Grants/RFCs/rfc-0010-wallet-provider-attestation-api.md

 ## Specification

+### Requirements

+* Private data can’t leave the wallet sandbox
+* No remote code execution in the wallet
+* Work for multiple projects without requiring wallet changes / coordination, so it works over the many different projects and any new private data attestation projects that come up
+* Should tie into nullifiers (to make sure there is an application specific salt)

 ### API
 Wallets should have a provider API parallel to EIP-1193 but tailored for Mina.
 The goal of this API extension is to build on top of pre-existing standards.